lignumsystem/lignum-core/Graphics/README.md

 # Graphics deprecated
-Graphics compiles and can be used in macOS.
-In the future Lignum tree visualizations are are implemented in *LignumVTK* project.
+Graphics is deprecated.
+LIGNUM tree visualization is implemented in the *LignumVTK* project.